lorenz234/oli-frontend/Content/blog/enscribe-announcement.md

 Identifying the problem is only half the battle.
 Enscribe provides the solution by eliminating the complexity of setting reverse ENS records for smart contracts.

-If OLI flags a contract for having a risky forward-resolved name (or no name at all), it now provides a direct link to Enscribe.
+If OLI flags a contract for having a risky forward-resolved name (or no name at all), it now provides a direct link to [Enscribe App](https://app.enscribe.xyz/).
 Through a simple UI, developers can instantly and easily:

 1. **Set the correct Primary Name** for their existing `Ownable` or `ERC-173` compatible contracts.
 2. **Secure their contract's onchain identity** in a single, streamlined transaction.